mike-jshen/2311-Project/README.md

 ### Link to Requirements Doc: https://docs.google.com/document/d/1-CHyyfpPjP_YyNbtCE8oy1XSOKWniZdyAE3kotXYel8/edit?usp=sharing

 ### Note: Verifiy, file / text pasted doesn't have any extra spaces or symobols.

+## Development
+##### MusicXML Convertor development takes place on Github: https://github.com/mike-jshen/2311-Project
+##### Please submit bugs that you encounter to the issue tracker with a reproducible example demonstrating the problem.